pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 z88dk supports generating .TAP files containing banked data in addition to +3 disc images.

+Due to technical reasons, the loader is always present within the crt0 (even when it is inert), to remove this code if you are tight for space add the option: `-pragma-define:CRT_DISABLELOADER=1`

 # Library support

 ## Console driver modes